Why Composite Decking Makes Sense in Virginia Beach

 When is the best time to build a composite deck in Virginia Beach?

 You can build March through November in Virginia Beach, giving you one of the longest building seasons on the East Coast.
 However, spring (March-May) is the busiest period — contractors are booked out and pricing is at its peak.
 For the best combination of weather and pricing, schedule your build for September or October.
 You'll still get ideal construction conditions and may see 5-15% lower labor costs as builders look to fill their fall calendars.
-If you're exploring the best time to build, timing your project strategically can save thousands.
+If you're exploring best time to build a deck, timing your project strategically can save thousands.

 🎨